-The amounts owed under hire purchase contracts totalling (pound)61,698 (2003 - (pound)37,428) are secURed on the assets acquired.
-The bank also holds securities over any bank borrowings ((pound)nil at the balance SHeet date.)
+The amounts owed under hire purchase contracts totalling £61,698 (2003 - £37,428) are secured on the assets acquired.

 3. CORPORATION AND DEFERRED TAXES

 Provision is made for United Kingdom corporation tax payable on the group's taxable net income.
 This is provided for at the rate of tax prevailing at that time.
 The current standard corporation tax rate in the United Kingdom is 30%.
 Deferred tax is provided using the standard rate.